Chapter 1: The Announcements

 The students and teachers applauded, more out of politeness than anything as the fear in the room was growing with slow steadiness- everyone wondering which teacher picked them to tutor.

 The boy from earlier bumped his arm and he jumped; worried that he had missed his name.
-He looked around before realizing that they were calling the name of a boy second to them.
+He looked around with alarm before realizing that they were calling the name of a boy second to them.

 The announcer waited politely for them to leave before calling out the next name.